AaryanPanigrahi/RPPicoTFT-ILI9341-ImageBuffer-C/README.md

 ---

 ## Feedback
+> My usecase <ins>required</ins> the use of C. Would've been great to know before I started this endeavour

 This library was re-written hastily to work on a project.
 Please feel free to reach out in case something doesn't work.
 I will try my best to fix it asap